 Immigration Judges Grant Asylum at Vastly Different Rates

 According to the reporting of the Los Angeles Times, immigration judges are handling asylum cases in vastly different ways.
 There are 34 immigration judges in Los Angeles who have ruled on asylum proceedings.
 On one end of the spectrum, two Los Angeles immigration judges have granted asylum to applicants in just 3 percent of cases.
 On the other end of the spectrum, one immigration judge granted asylum in 71 percent of cases.
 Clearly, this is a dramatic disparity.

 These differences are not specific to Los Angeles.
 Quite the contrary, the Los Angeles Times found that there was an even larger disparity among immigration judges in San Francisco.
 In that city, one judge granted approval in only 3 percent of asylum claims, while another judge approved 91 percent of asylum claims.
 While the cases that different immigration judges are dealing with are not always apples-to-apples comparisons, there is little doubt that different judges are using different standards when reviewing asylum claims.

 Working With a Lawyer Will Vastly Improve Your Chances

-For help with your case, please call us today to arrange a fully private initial consultation at (213) 262-2000.
+For help with your case, please call us today to arrange a fully private initial consultation.
 From our office in Los Angeles, we serve immigrants throughout Southern California, including in Long Beach, Santa Monica, Pasadena, West Covina, Torrance, and Beverly Hills.